Calabanga: Transportation

+Communications

 Calabanga is being served by private telephone companies, the L.M.
 United Telephone Company (UNITEL) and the BAYANTEL Company which provides individual connections for those at the urban and outlying barangays.
 These companies provide local and long-distance calls to Metro Manila or any point in the country or any other place where the system can reach.
-Year 2002, the cellular mobile phone services within the municipality was improved and expanded through the installation of telecommunication facilities such as the cell site by two private telecommunication companies.
+In 2002, the cellular mobile phone services within the municipality was improved and expanded through the installation of telecommunication facilities such as the cell site by two private telecommunication companies.
 The Bureau of Telecommunications, a government operated agency having a Telecom Office stationed in the municipality is providing telegraphic services to the residents of Calabanga while Postal services is provided mainly by the Philippine postal corporation.

 According to the provincial government of Camarines Sur as of 2021 Calabanga has around 49,356 cellphone users and 30,057 people use internet.

-Naga City TV relay stations as well as the cable TV stations are tuned-in in the municipality while a local cable TV station and a private; local community television station and a newly opened radio station are based in the municipality.
-Radio broadcasts from several radio stations in Canaman, and Naga City.
+Naga TV relay stations as well as the cable TV stations are tuned-in in the municipality while a local cable TV station and a private; local community television station and a newly opened radio station are based in the municipality.
+Radio broadcasts from several radio stations in Canaman, and Naga.

-Local as well as national newspapers and magazines are available regularly from newsstands and newsboys from Naga City.

-Internet

-Calabanga's main source of Internet is Converge which is owned by the government.
-However some households use PLDT, Globe Internet, Smart Bro, Talk N' Text Wifi and other private network companies.

-Environment Protection

-Land Protection

-Eastern Calabanga which supplies water to the municipality and is within Mount Isarog, was declared as a protected landscape in 2018 by Former Mayor Eduardo Severo.
-Meaning no one should build houses or any establishments there.
-Subdivisions also cannot be built in the irrigated areas of Calabanga.
-This law was made through Republic act 56 series of 2015.